Skip to main content

 ingress → conversation context → router → sub-agent → terminal

-• Ingress receives the customer event from a telephony / messaging vendor and verifies the signature.
+• Ingress receives the customer event from a telephony / messaging provider and verifies the signature.

 • Conversation context hydrates the conversation history, customer identity, vertical pack, and persona.

-• Router is a small LLM (Gemini 2.5 Flash-Lite) that classifies the customer’s intent into one of ~10 categories.
+• Router is a small, fast LLM that classifies the customer’s intent into one of ~10 categories.

 • Sub-agent (qualification / FAQ / booking / handoff) runs the actual reply-generation loop with the tools it’s allowed to call.